ChiCubed/InformaticsNotes/chapter2.md

 }
 ```

 This is an excerpt from some code for a persistent range tree, slightly modified for clarity.
-The assignmen
+The issue is that

 ## "The bits trick"
 The `bits/stdc++.h` header is a testing header which imports every standard c++ (and c) header, which makes it very useful for programming competitions.
 You can import `<bits/stdc++.h>` on Linux systems, and with some workarounds on macOS.
 The issue on some operating systems is that `stdc++.h` is included in GNU g++, which is not what is installed on macOS in particular; by default macOS uses Clang.
 One way around this is simply to install GNU g++ on your system.
 It may already be installed - if there is a `g++` command which ends in a `-*`, where `*` represents a version number (e.g. `g++-6`) then this is very likely GNU g++.